How to make the Bible the best book for kids!

 All our interviewed experts agreed that children’s ministers must engage children on this topic.
 The Martins built the topic of Creation vs. Evolution into their TruthQuest curriculum to be discussed every two years.
 They also affirm science’s worth and argue that it’s Darwinism, not the Bible, that’s out of step with science.

 Wright is careful to affirm the role of science in her conversations with children.
 “One thing I would want children to understand is that science is not the enemy,” she says.
 “God has allowed man to discover amazing things through our scientific research.”

 Our experts varied, however, on what that conversation should look like.
 The Martin’s curriculum affirms a literal six-day Creation and disallows Darwinian evolution.
 Wright emphasizes the role of faith and the foundation of Scripture: “God has revealed himself to us through his creation.
 He requires us to have faith in his Word and his works,” she affirms.

-Reynolds, also a Creationist, stresses that our credibility will be lost among preteens if we refuse to acknowledge tough issues such as this.
+Reynolds, also a Creationist, stresses that we lose credibility among preteens if we refuse to acknowledge tough issues.
 He allows for presenting uncertainty to children.
-He writes that his team wasn’t “afraid to say that there are things that we don’t know for sure.
-Are the seven days of creation literal 24-hour periods or longer periods of time?”
 Reynolds recommends affirming scientific theories that seem to validate the Creation account.
 Reynolds offers a strategy appropriate for a children’s pastor in any congregation: “We got clarity from church leadership as to what our stand on [origins] was, so we wouldn’t be out of unity with the church as a whole.”